- Table of Content

 Although you may have the necessary agreements in place, covering all your different needs, maverick spending is probably a well-known challenge.
 To address this problem, you need to consolidate spend with your prioritized suppliers (and agreements).

-Please note that this type of analysis can also help you identify categories where you do not have sufficient contract coverage today.
+Please note that this type of analysis can also help you identify categories where you don't have sufficient contract coverage today.

 Disclaimer.
-The insights provided above are merely indications and do not always give you the full picture.
+The insights provided above are merely indications and don't always give you the full picture.
 For example, you might want to validate the analyzes with qualitative and other relevant insights.